Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 Ever click away from a site’s shopping cart only to get an email reminding you to complete your purchase?

 These emails are money makers simply because they reach the right person at the right time with the right message.
-But the strategy doesn’t apply exclusively to e-commerce stores.
+However, the strategy doesn’t apply exclusively to e-commerce stores.
 The same happens to SaaS companies as well.
 A percentage of people will abandon their purchase, which is why it makes sense to have a system in place to follow up with lost leads.

 To maximize conversions with your abandoned-cart email reminders, you can: